 Reduction of Stigma

-With the rise of e-therapy utility, more people are coming in the open and are attending counseling sessions at home.
+With the rise of e-therapy utility, more people are coming in the open and attending counseling sessions at home.
 Also, because of self-help platforms, people start to become comfortable talking to their community regarding their mental health struggles.

 Software developers have intentionally designed these digital channels to be user-friendly.
 This encourages people to try them and makes it easy to gradually detach from the stigma surrounding mental health illnesses.